Manage cookies

 Customers rate our services with an 8.9

-Pomace olive oil is making its rise!
+Pomace olive oil is on the rise!
 Why?
-Maybe because this olive oil has a sharper price due to the way it is made.
-But how is pomace olive oil made and what can you use it for?
+Maybe because it’s more affordable due to the way it’s produced.
+But how is pomace olive oil made, and what can you do with it?

 How is pomace olive oil made?

 How is pomace olive oil made?
-That can be done in different ways.
+There are several ways.
 Let’s start by explaining how we do it.
 After pressing our (organic) extra virgin olive oil, fresh pulp remains.
-Our pomace olive oil is made from this pulp in a natural way.
-This way, nothing of the original product is lost!
+From this pulp, we naturally produce our pomace olive oil — ensuring that nothing from the original product goes to waste!

 How is pomace olive oil made

-What does the production process look like?
+What does that production process look like?
 We heat the pulp to 60 degrees Celsius.
-This way, we extract raw pomace olive oil and filter and steam it – without chemical processes.
-To give this olive oil more flavor and healthy nutrients, we add 10% organic extra virgin Gkazas Olive Oil.
+This way, we extract raw pomace olive oil and filter and steam it – without using any chemical processes.
+To enhance the flavor and add more nutrients, we mix in 10% organic extra virgin Gkazas Olive Oil.
 A 100% pure and natural product!
-So, now you know what pomace olive oil is and how it is made.
+Now you know what pomace olive oil is and how it’s made.

-You can also produce pomace olive oil in a ‘more efficient’ way.
+You can also produce pomace olive oil in a more “efficient” way.
 To refine raw pomace olive oil, hexane can be used.
-This is done with many cheaper pomace olive oils.
-Hexane is a chemical substance that is not suitable for consumption.
-We are not a fan of that, which is why we do it the natural way!
+This is common in many cheaper pomace olive oils.
+Hexane is a chemical solvent that’s not suitable for consumption.
+That’s why we’re not fans of this method — we keep it all-natural!

 How is pomace olive oil made